Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Results found using greedy decoding vs beam search

 \section{Results found using greedy decoding vs beam search}

-We break down the results from Table~\ref{fig:rq1-main} into Table~\ref{fig:greedy} and Table~\ref{fig:beam} to show the performance of different decoding strategies.
-The results in Table~\ref{fig:greedy} are for greedy decoding, which selects the token with the highest probability at each generation step.
-The results in Table~\ref{fig:beam} are for beam search, which obtains multiple high-probability predictions for a given model.
+We break down the results from Table~\ref{fig:rq1-main} in Table~\ref{fig:decoding-results} to show the performance of different decoding strategies.
+The results in Table~\ref{fig:decoding-results} are for greedy decoding and beam search.
+Greedy decoding selects the token with the highest probability at each generation step.
+Beam search obtains multiple high-probability predictions for a given model.
 We see that beam search helps to improve results for both \tool and the neural baseline ensembles.
 However, \tool is still performant in a greedy setting, showing that the approach can achieve good results with a smaller inference budget.